 Pop over the road to Radio Cairo, a North African popular restaurant before or after your movie for some incredible food (make sure you book)!

-A proper little gem of a place we found recently was Zensation, an incredible tea house in Surry Hills.
+A proper little gem in Sydney is Zensation Tea, an incredible tea house in Surry Hills.
 We spent a good few hours there just trying loads of different green teas which is something different to do in the rain in Sydney.

 They also serve food as well like dumplings.
 This is a must visit and a great way to spend a Sunday.
 Just don’t drink too much tea as you’ll be buzzing all night from the caffeine!

 26. Discover The Beautiful Water Tiger Antique Shop